peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    **TA**,      OpenID Connect Federation Trust Anchor, see CA

-   **CA**,      Certification Authority, also known as Trust Anchor or Intermediate, specifically one that implements the ACME protocol though an ACME server.
+   **CA**,      Certification Authority, also known as Trust Anchor or Intermediate, specifically one that implements the ACME protocol by serving an ACME server.

    **CSR**,     Certificate Signing Request, specifically a PKCS#10 [RFC2986] as supported by ACME.